yleeyilin/tp/docs/DeveloperGuide.md

 ### Deleting a contact

-1. Deleting a person while all persons are being shown
+1. Deleting a contact while all contacts are being shown

    1. Prerequisites: only **one** contact with the name **_Poochie_** should exist in PoochPlanner.
 If not, run the following command to ensure add **_Poochie_** into PoochPlanner.
       ```